 The Fund will use the commitment approach to measure global exposure.
-While the Fund may use FDIs, such FDIs are used typically for netting and hedging arrangements.
-Therefore, FDIs cannot be used to leverage portfolio exposure and the total exposure of the Fund is limited to 100% of Net Asset Value to remain net long.
+While the Fund may be leveraged through the use of FDIs, any such leverage will not exceed 100% of its Net Asset Value.
+Therefore, the total exposure of the Fund will not exceed 200% of Net Asset Value (i.e. the Net Asset Value plus global exposure through FDI of 100% of Net Asset Value).